SahinurINFO/public-API/README.md

+# Public APIs

 A collective list of free APIs for use in software and web development.

-A public API for this project can be found [here](https://github.com/davemachado/public-api)!
+A public API for this project can be found [here](https://github.com/SahinurINFO/public-API/)!

 For information on contributing to this project, please see the [contributing guide](.github/CONTRIBUTING.md).